swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 The compiler will gain a new mode, called "library evolution mode".
 This mode will be off by default.
 A library compiled with this mode enabled is said to be _ABI-stable_.

 When a library is compiled with library evolution mode enabled, it is not an ABI-breaking change to modify the fields in a struct (to add, remove, or reorder them), and to add new enum cases (including with associated values).
-This implies that clients must manipulate fields and enum cases indirectly, via non-inlable function calls.
+This implies that clients must manipulate fields and enum cases indirectly, via non-inlinable function calls.
 Information such as the size of the type, and the layout of its fields, becomes something that can only be determined at runtime.
 Types that reserve this flexibility are referred to as "resilient types".

 A new `@frozen` keyword will be introduced to allow library authors to opt out of this flexibility on a per-type basis.
-This keyword promises that stored instance properties within the struct will not be *added,* *removed,* or *reordered*.
-The compiler will use this for optimization purposes when compiling clients of the struct.
+This keyword promises that stored instance properties within the struct will not be *added,* *removed,* or *reordered*, and that an enum will never *add,* *remove,* or *reorder* its cases (note removing, and sometimes reordering, cases can already be source breaking, not just ABI breaking).
+The compiler will use this for optimization purposes when compiling clients of the type.
 The precise set of allowed changes is defined below.

-This attribute has no effect when binary stability mode is off.
+This attribute has no effect when library evolution mode is off.
 In that case, the compiler acts as if *every* struct or enum in the library being compiled is "frozen".

 ## Detailed design